Father, on bend-ed knee

 - Distaff Counterpart: Swedish metal band Hysterica has sometimes been called "The all-female Manowar" due to their leather stage outfits, Heavy Meta lyrics, and sword & sorcery imagery.
 The band members themselves even admit to being heavily influenced by Manowar, and their debut album was even titled "Metalwar."

-- Epic Rocking: Plenty, but Triumph of Steel's "Achilles: Agony and Ecstasy (in Eight Parts)" tops them all as it is over 28 minutes long.
+- Epic Rocking: Songs surpassing the 6-minute mark is no big thing for Manowar, who favor "bigger is better" in all aspects of their work, but special mention goes to Triumph of Steel's "Achilles: Agony and Ecstasy (in Eight Parts)," which tops them all at over 28 minutes long.

 - The Faceless: The Manowarrior is The Blank with Glowing Eyes of Doom.
 According to artist Ken Kelly, responsible for the covers, it was Joey DeMaio's idea, as the Manowarrior was to represent an Everyman - every fan of Manowar out there.